In our continuing interview series with Craig, we’re chatting today about his passion for one-to-one coaching.

 If you can help an individual come up with their own answers to a potential situation, development area or performance improvement, then they’re more naturally committed and bought into the achievement of that outcome.

-Traditionally people rely on being given answers as opposed to coming up with their own way of thinking, as is the case when they’re coached.
+Traditionally people rely on being given answers as opposed to when they’re being coached and coming up with their own way of thinking.
 I would much rather learn by finding my own solution than by being given an answer where I don’t have to think too much.
 As a result of coming up with their own solution, when an individual is faced with a similar situation in the future, they have a reference point to draw on where they’ve solved the issue themselves.
 Coaching isn’t always comfortable, but the outcomes are outstanding

 Q. How can an organisation benefit from one-to-one coaching of its employees?